What does it mean to be an end-to-end provider of learning technologies services in 2015?

 Collecting analytics about the way our audience learns means we can apply our expert understanding of ‘just-in-case’ and ‘just-in-time’ learning to select approaches that work in each context.
 The next question is how we think about these ecosystems in a more sophisticated, more efficient, more cost-effective way.
 In a world which is both moving faster and becoming more complex, we cannot expect people to learn everything.
 But via performance support systems (often via the mobile phone or tablet in your pocket), we can divide curricula quite fundamentally.
 The strategy needs to cater for this – and that probably means some aspect of learning, knowledge management and communications coming together.

 Using the data

-Benchmark data from organisations like Towards Maturity reveals that the L&D community is not currently capable of addressing learning from this strategic level.
-Just 31% of respondents in the 2014 Benchmark are realising the benefits they seek from their learning programmes, and only 15% of organisations measure effectiveness of their learning against specific KPIs.
+Benchmark data from organizations like Towards Maturity reveals that the L&D community is not currently capable of addressing learning from this strategic level.
+Just 31% of respondents in the 2014 Benchmark are realizing the benefits they seek from their learning programs, and only 15% of organizations measure effectiveness of their learning against specific KPIs.
 As a founding Ambassador of Towards Maturity, LEO Learning is committed to using evidence-based methods to improve performance in global businesses.
 The data from Towards Maturity’s Benchmark reports and independent research paints an invaluable picture of the industry today.